cofoeducistudent/tam-ms1-c/README.md

 * In addition, they like to see or find out something about the production.

-* If interested,  users normally like the option to contact the film promoters if they have any questions, such as what the certification rating is expected to be when the film is released and where it will be shown.
+* If interested,  users like the option to contact the promoters if they have any questions, such as what the certification rating is expected to be when the film is released and where it will be shown.

 #### **SITE OWNER GOAL**
 From Black Eagle Film’s perspective, they wish the site to be a first step in their promotion stratergy for the film , providing typically expected information to their customers.